IBM-Blockchain-Archive/marbles/docs/use_local_hyperledger.md

 ### Finished
 Nice work!
 The network is all setup.
 Right?
 I guess we will find out together.
 If you followed the instructions then your orderer will be batching new blocks every 10 seconds.
-This is a litttttle long for our application, and may give you undesired UI behavior, sometimes.
+This is a litttttle long for our application.
-Essentially if you move a marble the trade will take 10 seconds to settle.
-The **UI may redraw the marble back in its original position**, and then jump to the correct position after some time.
-This is a known issue and is because of the long batch time.
 If you use the Bluemix service, the batch time is only 1 second and this is the delay the app has been optimized for.
+The application will continue to work with a 10 sec batch time, but you will have excess idle time to contemplate your life choices.

-Next up we need to **pass the address and other info of our peer to our marbles application**.
+Next up we need to **pass network info (such as IP addresses)** to our marbles application.
+This is a critical step.
+That is sadly error prone.
-This is done with the **blockchain creds** file.
+We will accomplish it with a JSON **blockchain creds** file.
-Configuration of this file can be tricky.

 Select one option below: